ynnhlr/scriboflow-content/blog/EN/how-small-teams-can-stay-contract-organized-without-a-legal-department.md

 seoTitle: "How Small Teams Can Stay Contract-Organized Without a Legal Department"
 seoDescription: "Most small business owners didn't start their company to manage contracts."
 ---
-# How Small Teams Can Stay Contract-Organized Without a Legal Department
+# TEST How Small Teams Can Stay Contract-Organized Without a Legal Department

 Most small business owners didn't start their company to manage contracts.